and the city seems to be split on whether this store is right for Richfield.

-While not many have denied the pharmacy will improve the corner, many still feel the store is too close to other pharmacies.
+While not many have denied the pharmacy will improve the corner, many still

 Ann Delaney wrote: "It was a stupid idea letting CVS build a store in that location when we have so many other pharmacies available in this small area.
 I live only two blocks from there, but you won't see me patronizing CVS."

 Brie Schultz wrote: "Why does the city council continue to green light developments that are already within a mile radius from the Richfield/Edina/Bloomington border (i.e. Target, Home Depot, CVS)?
 In the past they have discussed wanting Richfield to be unique and wanting to attract people to come here, but we always end up with the most vanilla results."